lyteword/kjv/acts/chapter-9.md

 <sup>3</sup> And as he journeyed, he came near Damascus: and suddenly there shined round about him a light from heaven:

-<sup>4</sup> And he fell to the earth, and heard a voice saying unto him, Saul , Saul , why persecutest thou me ?
+<sup>4</sup> And he fell to the earth, and heard a voice saying unto him, Saul, Saul, why persecutest thou me?

 <sup>5</sup> And he said, Who art thou, Lord?
-And the Lord said, I am Jesus whom thou persecutest : *it is* hard for thee to kick against the pricks .
+And the Lord said, I am Jesus whom thou persecutest: *it is* hard for thee to kick against the pricks.

 <sup>6</sup> And he trembling and astonished said, Lord, what wilt thou have me to do?
-And the Lord *said* unto him, Arise , and go into the city , and it shall be told thee what thou must do .
+And the Lord *said* unto him, Arise, and go into the city, and it shall be told thee what thou must do.

 <sup>7</sup> And the men which journeyed with him stood speechless, hearing a voice, but seeing no man.